From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Experiments

 \subsection{Results}

-In this section, the results of experiments conducted on the datasets---\texttt{SEA}, \texttt{Hyperplane}, \texttt{NOAA}, \texttt{Ozone}, \texttt{Elec2}, and \texttt{Friedman}---are summarized.
+In this section, the results of experiments conducted on the datasets \texttt{SEA}, \texttt{Hyperplane}, \texttt{NOAA}, \texttt{Ozone}, \texttt{Elec2}, and \texttt{Friedman} are summarized.
 The performance of the methods is evaluated in terms of accuracy and the number of detected drifts (\texttt{\#drift}).
 The PDI metric was not used due to the similarity in shape, and the cutoff values for L2 and L2Der were set to five times the values calculated on the test set in the logistic regression models.
-All metrics were calculated on the test set and used as cutoff values for the decision tree and random forest models.
+All metrics were initialized on the test sets and used as cutoff values.

-\subsection{\texttt{SEA}}

-Table~\ref{tab:exp_SEA} examines the performance of several drift detection methods across the models.
-The PDD method generally demonstrated high accuracy rates.
-Specifically, with 10 batches, the LR and RF models showed competitive or superior performance compared to other methods.
-On the other hand, methods like KSWIN and EDDM also achieved high accuracy rates but detected a considerably higher number of drifts in some cases, indicating that these methods might be overly sensitive.
-The HDDM-A and HDDM-W methods detected a limited number of drifts, especially with lower batch numbers, and showed similar performance to PDD in terms of accuracy.
-The PH method exhibited stable performance in drift detection but did not achieve accuracy rates as high as PDD.
-The DDM method either failed to detect drifts or detected very few drifts in some batch sizes, suggesting that it is less sensitive.

-Regarding drift detection, the PDD method identified drifts in a more controlled manner, detecting fewer drifts in medium and large batch sizes and thus providing more stable performance.
-In contrast, other methods, particularly KSWIN and EDDM, detected more drifts, which, while successful in capturing real drifts, could increase the rate of false positive drift detections.
-HDDM-A and HDDM-W detected fewer drifts, which might indicate that these methods are not fully capturing all actual drifts.
-The PH and DDM methods detected a moderate number of drifts, with their performance varying depending on the nature of the drifts.

-When evaluating performance by model type, the PDD method stood out in LR models with high accuracy rates and a relatively low number of drift detections, demonstrating the method's stability.
-In DT and RF models, PDD provided more stable results by detecting fewer drifts than other methods.
-Notably, RF models achieved high accuracy rates.
-However, some methods, such as KSWIN and EDDM, detected more drifts in RF models, which could positively impact the model's overall performance by identifying more true drifts but also increase the risk of unnecessary alarms in operational environments.

-The PDD method offers several significant advantages over other drift detection methods.
-It reduces unnecessary drift alarms by detecting fewer false positive drifts, which is a crucial benefit in operational settings.
-Additionally, PDD consistently provides high accuracy rates across different models and batch sizes, indicating that it maintains the model's overall performance while being robust against drifts.
-The PDD method also demonstrated stable performance across various batch sizes, producing reliable results even in variable data streams.
-In conclusion, the PDD method outperforms other drift detection methods in terms of both accuracy and stability, making it a sensitive and reliable drift detection mechanism for data streams subject to changes.
+\subsubsection{\texttt{SEA}}